Kaho-Lee/PassageRanking/README.md

 6. For running Neural Network Model (Task 4).
 Run nn_passRank.ipynb

 Note: I use colab for training model in this task.
 Please change GPU setting in the code to fit your own envirnment.
 This notebook present the implementation and the results i got, and you can create a copy of this notebook if you want to play around.
 The dataset path can be changed with referrence to the previous task.
 Sorry for any inconvinience.

+7. DataGenerator.py is a generic data generation script for the model implemented at this project